fallen-icarus/cardano-swaps/README.md

   }
 ```

 **Each combination of `swapOffer` and `swapAsk` results in a different spending script.
 All spending scripts are identical except for this extra parameter.
-The hash of the resulting spending script is then used as an extra parameter to the beacon policy. *All beacon policies are identical except for this extra parameter.* As a result, every `SwapConfig` will also have its own unique beacon policy.**
+The hash of the resulting spending script is used as an extra parameter to the beacon minting policy. *All beacon minting policies are identical except for this extra parameter.* As a result, every `SwapConfig` will also have its own unique beacon policy.**

-Since the beacon policy-id itself carries all the information needed to determine which trading pair is being used, every beacon uses the empty token name - this is enforced by the minting policy.
+Since the Beacon policyID itself carries all the information needed to determine which trading pair is being used, every Beacon has an empty token name - this is enforced by the minting policy.

 #### Minting Requirements
 Minting beacons for `cardano-swaps` is a tightly controlled process.
 In order to mint beacons, **all of the following must be true**: